COVID-19 Updates: State of public health emergency declared.

 - The Recovery-oriented Overdose Prevention Services Guide will help you understand the licensing requirements.

-- Complete the Supervised Consumption Services Provider Licence Application Form (Coming soon) to apply for a licence.
+- Complete the Supervised Consumption Services Provider Licence Application Form (PDF, 152 KB) to apply for a licence.

-- Use the Monthly Service Utilization Reporting Template (Coming soon) to provide the required monthly reports on utilization, adverse events and referrals to treatment and recovery services and wrap-around services.
+- Use the Monthly Service Utilization Reporting Template (PDF, 71 KB) to provide the required monthly reports on utilization, adverse events and referrals to treatment and recovery services and wrap-around services.

 In addition to acquiring a provincial licence, service providers must also meet Health Canada requirements and maintain an appropriate exemption under the Controlled Drugs and Substances Act (Canada).